Optimistic learners don’t learn faster because they’re “better” at English.

-Learning a new language is an amazing thing and it opens doors to many opportunities but sometimes it can seem like an uphill struggle, an impossible voyage into the unknown, not something that we enjoy…
+Speaking another language is an amazing thing, and it opens doors to many opportunities, but it can seem so difficult sometimes.

-Some of my attempts have been more successful and enjoyable than others and I believe that optimism has a big part to play.
-So I was excited to discover this article from Simon Sinek, described as “an unshakable optimist who believes in a bright future and our ability to build it together”
+Some of my attempts have been more successful and enjoyable than others, and I believe that optimism had a part to play.

-In An Optimist’s View Going into 2021, he describes 5 lessons we can take from 2020 into 2021 to make it “remarkable and inspiring.”
-I believe we can apply these lessons not only to our professional and personal life but also to our language learning life (to enjoy learning English!)
+In his article, An Optimist’s View Going into 2021, my favourite optimist, Simon Sinek describes 5 lessons we can take from 2020 into 2021 (lessons which are timeless) to make it “remarkable and inspiring.”

-I recommend you read the full article first (it’s short!) and then check out my ideas to apply these lessons to learning English.
+I recommend you read the full article first (it’s short!) and then check out how you can apply these lessons to learning English.

 Lesson #1: Ask for help and be there for others

-Stress is an inhibitor, when we are stressed learning doesn’t happen and our experience is definitely not enjoyable!
-Don’t suffer your language learning pains alone.
-Share them with your teacher, coach or other people like you learning English.
-It doesn’t matter whether it’s just a shoulder to cry on or advice we are looking for, what matters is that we share.
-Connect with others and enjoy learning English.
+Don’t suffer alone.
+Share your challenges with your teacher, coach, or other people who are learning English.
+It doesn’t matter whether it’s just a shoulder to cry on or advice you’re looking for; what matters is sharing.

 Lesson #2: Feel all the feels